tmusabaika/fun_with_code/guess.md

     `python guess.py 0 100`

 Any other form e.g. lower value larger than upper value `python guess.py 20 10` or more than 2 command line arguments being passed `python guess.py 0 10 20` will be invalid and the script defaults to the internal range 0 - 10.

+I will be updating this script to add more fun little pieces of functionality....